NVIDIA/aistore/docs/getting_started.md

 > Some of the most popular deployment options are also **summarized** in this [table](https://github.com/NVIDIA/aistore/tree/main/deploy#readme).
 The list includes Local Playground, and its complementary guide [here](https://github.com/NVIDIA/aistore/blob/main/deploy/dev/local/README.md).

-> Local Playground is **not intended** for production and is not meant to provide optimal performance.
+> Local Playground is for **development** purposes and is not meant to provide optimal performance.

 To run AIStore from source, one would typically need to have **Go**: compiler, linker, tools, and required packages.
 However: